| Copyright | © 2022-2023 IOHK 2023-2025 Cardano Foundation |

 mkQueryStore :: forall m qa da.
 (MonadThrow m, Delta da, Query qa, Base da ~ World qa) => (forall b. qa b -> m b) -> UpdateStore m da -> Store m qa da Source #

-mkQueryStore queryS store
+mkQueryStore queryS store constructs a Store

-from a query and an UpdateStore
+from a query and an UpdateStore.

 Combinators